-Prior to the beginning of the internship experience, the Director of University-School Partnerships, the Director of Assessment, and the Licensure Officer conducts an orientation for interns, clinical teachers, and university supervisors.
-During this orientation, expectations/ requirements are discussed, questions are answered, and an opportunity is provided for university supervisors to meet with clinical teachers.
-The Student Intern Handbook is to be viewed on line by the student intern prior to the meeting.
+Prior to the beginning of the internship experience, the Director of University-School Partnerships, the Director of Assessment, and the Licensure Officer conduct an orientation for interns, clinical teachers, and university supervisors.
+During this orientation, expectations and requirements are discussed, questions are answered, and an opportunity is provided for university supervisors to meet with clinical teachers.
+The Student Intern Handbook should be viewed on line by the student intern prior to the meeting.
 Formative and summative assessments used to evaluate intern progress and performance are reviewed; implementation policies and procedures are explained.

-Assessment of Undergraduate and M.A.T.
-Interns' Progress and Performance
+Assessment of ITP (Undergraduate and MAT) Interns' Progress and Performance

-Teacher education faculty and UNCP public school partners developed the current teacher candidate assessment system.
+Educator preparation faculty and UNCP public school partners developed the current teacher candidate assessment system.
 All candidate assessments and assessment policies are reviewed regularly by the Teacher Education Committee.
 A comprehensive description of the teacher candidate assessment system is presented in the Teacher Candidate Handbook.
-Candidates are continuously evaluated as they progress through the Teacher Education Program.
+Candidates are continuously evaluated as they progress through the Educator Preparation Program.
 All internships constitute a full semester of study with 9 hours of credits awarded for completion of the undergraduate internship and 3 hours of graduate level credit awarded for completion of the MAT internship.
-All interns receive a grade of pass or fail.
-The pass or fail grade is a composite indicator based on multiple measures of multiple performances from multiple points of view.
-Additional information about the formative and summative assessment of candidates during the internship is provided in the Teacher Education Program Student Handbook, and the Student Intern Handbook.
+Undergraduate interns receive a grade of pass or fail, while graduate interns (who do not have an accompanying graded seminar) are assigned letter grades.
+The grade is a composite indicator based on multiple measures of multiple performances from multiple points of view, including edTPA, which will comprise 40% of the seminar (undergraduate) or internship (MAT) grade.
+Additional information about the formative and summative assessment of candidates during the internship is provided in the Educator Preparation Program Student Handbook, and the Student Intern Handbook.